 The Lesson.
 Plan January sales together with your Christmas strategy, and start your sale as early as you can without cutting into your pre-Christmas revenue.

-As the retail consultancy Summit points out, some online retailers are starting their sales as early as 20th December.
+As the retail consultancy, some online retailers are starting their sales as early as 20th December.